Snowflake MCS/EHS community

 The Snowflake houses

 Most of our houses are built from the ground up to be healthy, though a few are regular houses that were modified.
 Healthy materials, such as additive-free concrete, ceramic tile, glass, steel and aluminum are used extensively.
 Carpeting, plywood and other materials containing glues and synthetics are not used.
-Some of the houses have been shielded against radiation from cell towers.
+Some of the houses are shielded against radiation from cell towers.

 The construction methods have been developed locally over nearly three decades.
 Coyote House (www.eiwellspring.org/saferh/CoyoteHouse.htm) is a typical example.